-The other major "poverty alleviation" policy resulting in relocation and dispersal for Hui communities is the practice of domestic "labor transfers" coordinated by authorities in Ningxia, 102 Gansu, 103 Qinghai, 104 and Yunnan, 105 where majority-Hui communities are concentrated.
+The other major "poverty alleviation" policy resulting in relocation and dispersal for Hui communities is the practice of domestic "labor transfers" coordinated by authorities in Ningxia, Gansu, Qinghai, and Yunnan, where majority-Hui communities are concentrated.
 Government officials run these programs in conjunction with companies and other cities or regions seeking workers.

 These "labor transfer" programs have displaced hundreds of thousands of people at any given time.
 In 2020, the Ningxia government had coordinated the "labor transfer" of 817,600 residents to work in the coastal province of Fujian and other parts of China as of August.
-106 In Linxia Hui Autonomous Prefecture, Gansu province, 550,000 out of 2 million total residents of the province were working as transferred labor outside of Gansu, according to numbers reported in 2020.
-107 Some of these local governments have been engaged in labor transfers of their residents for decades-Ningxia and Qinghai began enlisting residents to work for companies in coastal areas such as Fujian, Guangdong, and Shanghai as early as 2005.
-108
+In Linxia Hui Autonomous Prefecture, Gansu province, 550,000 out of 2 million total residents of the province was working as transferred labor outside of Gansu, according to numbers reported in 2020.
+Some of these local governments have been engaged in labor transfers of their residents for decades-Ningxia and Qinghai began enlisting residents to work for companies in coastal areas such as Fujian, Guangdong, and Shanghai as early as 2005.